So often I am asked how Brighter Days Grief Center came to be.

 “What is Your Why?”

-Today I was reminded of all of the other stories that have since been shared with me.
-About why Brighter Days matters to so many more families than just mine.
-Especially the ones who needed us before our vision came to life.
+Today, however, I was reminded of all of the other stories that have been shared with me since we opened our center.
+I was reminded about why Brighter Days matters to so many more families than just mine; especially the ones who needed us before our vision came to life.

 Yet, no matter how much we have to offer, and no matter how welcoming our space, it does not change the fact that our presence is also a reminder of pain.
 A pain felt by so many families that can never be compared, or judged, or reversed.

 So, rather than try to repair the irreparable we offer our support, our compassion and our wide open hearts.